themichaelyang/tautology.town/_posts/2025/2025-12-14-ip-address-routing.md

 Any rouge router along the path could respond or tamper with a packet.
 You place a lot of trust into your ISP!

 The rouge router could have a fake shorter route be advertised with BGP, leading to traffic being consistently routed to it.
 This is exactly what BGP hijacking is.
-On top of hacks, this probably happens more by accident (e.g. [route leaks](https://blog.apnic.net/2025/05/06/analysis-of-a-route-leak/)), causing some famous outages.
+On top of hacks, this happens at lot by accident (e.g. [route leaks](https://blog.apnic.net/2025/05/06/analysis-of-a-route-leak/)), causing some famous outages.

 The RIRs do have the ASN and IP information, so there are efforts to improve upon the security of BGP, with cryptographic signing of route announcements and checking against public databases for route ownership.
-In practice, large ISPs will be selective with who they accept BGP messages from and have [different peering arrangements](https://www.cloudflare.com/learning/network-layer/what-is-peering/).
+In practice, large ISPs will be selective with who they accept BGP messages from and have [different peering arrangements](https://www.cloudflare.com/learning/network-layer/what-is-peering/), and probably have ways of detecting and responding quickly.

 It's a big enough problem that Cloudflare has a dedicated microsite for this problem: [isbgpsafeyet.com](https://isbgpsafeyet.com/).
 No, not yet.